Charles Towneley (MP): Cattle and horse breeding

-Nevertheless over 14 years, the herd won 22 cups, 26 gold medals and over one hundred silver and bronze medals, and more than £2,000 in prize money.
-Among these prizes was the Farmers Gazette Challenge Cup, which Towneley won, the first three years it was offered.
+Nevertheless, over the course of fourteen years, the herd won 22 cups, 26 gold medals, over a hundred silver and bronze medals, and more than £2,000 in prize money.
+Among these prizes was the Farmers Gazette Challenge Cup, which Towneley won for the first three years it was offered.
 When the heard was sold in 1864, approximately 3,000 people attended the auction at Towneley Hall.
 Around £7,700 was raised in total for the 56 lots included in the sale.

 Meanwhile, Eastwood moved to Thorneyholme Hall on Towneley's Whitewell Estate and took on the management of Root Stud Farm there, until shortly before his death in the summer of 1871.

 The horse Hesperithusa won the 1858 Royal Hunt Cup at Ascot and Butterfly won the 1860 Epsom Oaks though both were registered to Eastwood.

-His horse Kettledrum won the 1861 Epsom Derby, he (and possibly others) used the winnings to build St Hubert's catholic church in Dunsop Bridge.
+His horse Kettledrum won the 1861 Epsom Derby, he (and possibly others) used the winnings to build St. Hubert's Catholic Church in Dunsop Bridge.

 In 1862, Whitewell (sired by Stockwell) won the Londesborough Plate handicap at Doncaster, Doefoot (sired by King of Trumps) won the Queen's plate at Epsom, Cellarius won the Marine Plate handicap at Brighton, Imperatrice (sired by Orlando) won the Park Hill Stakes at Doncaster, and Newchurch (sired by Newminster) won The Knowsley Nursery Handicap Stakes.

 In 1863, Doefoot won the Salford Borough Cup at Manchester, Cellarius won the Consolation Scramble handicap at Pontefract and the Ainderby Plate at Northallerton, Newchurch won the Doncaster Plate and the Town Plate at Stockton, and Hubert (also sired by Stockwell) won the Town Plate at Doncaster.

 Appointments

-Towneley was a Justice of the peace for Lancashire.
+Towneley was a justice of the peace for Lancashire.
 On 28 November 1826, along with his father and many others, Charles was appointed a Deputy Lieutenant of Lancashire.
 He was elected as a fellow of the Society of Antiquaries of London in 1838, and was a member of the Camden Society.
 He was elected as a fellow of the Royal Society of London in 1842.
 In 1847, he inherited the family trustee seat at the British Museum.
 In 1850, he was elected as a governor of the Royal Agricultural Society of England.
 He was appointed High Sheriff of Lancashire for 1857.
 By 1861, he was also a member of the Jockey Club.

-Towneley was an early member of the Catholic Poor School Committee (founded 1847) and donated £1,000 toward the establishment of St Mary's Training School, now known as St Mary's University, in London.
+Towneley was an early member of the Catholic Poor School Committee (founded 1847) and donated £1,000 toward the establishment of St Mary's Training School, now known as St. Mary's University, in London.
 He acted with The Earl of Arundel and Surrey, Earl of Shrewsbury, and Charles Langdale to acquire Brook Green House in Hammersmith on behalf of the committee.